pulumi/docs/content/reference/programming-model.md

 Implementing the `pulumi.dynamic.ResourceProvider` interface requires implementing a subset of the methods below.
 Each of these methods may be asynchronous, and most implementations of these methods will perform network I/O to provision resources in a backing cloud provider or other resource model.
 There are several important contracts between a dynamic provider and the Pulumi CLI that inform when these methods are called and with what data.

-Since the inputs to the custom resource are of type `pulumi.Input<T>`, when the functions below are called with those inputs they will be passed the resolved version of the same inputs.
-To get strong typing for your inputs in the provider functions, you should have another type that contains the same properties but with unwrapped-types as their types.
+Though the input properties passed to a `pulumi.dynamic.Resource` instance will usually be of type `pulumi.Input<T>` in order to compose well with other Pulumi resources, the dynamic provider's functions are invoked with the fully resolved input values.
+Strong typing for the inputs to your provider's functions can help clarify this; you can achieve this by creating a second interface with the same properties as your resource's inputs, but with fully unwrapped types.

 {{< langchoose >}}